guohaorui/inet/showcases/tsn/timesynchronization/gptp/doc/index.rst

 - **Bridge**: contains a slave clock, and forwards sync messages down the tree
 - **Slave**: contains a slave clock, and is a leaf in the tree

+gPTP nodes can be one of three types, according to their location in the spanning tree: `master`, `bridge` or `slave`.
+Master nodes (containing the master clock for the time domain) create gPTP sync messages, and broadcast them down-tree to bridge and slave nodes.
+Bridge nodes forward sync messages to slave nodes as well.

 The node type can be selected by the :ned:`Gptp` module's :par:`gptpNodeType` parameter (either ``MASTER_NODE``, ``BRIDGE_NODE`` or ``SLAVE_NODE``)

 The spanning tree is specified by labeling some of a node's ports as either master or slave, with the :par:`slavePort` and :par:`masterPorts` parameters (there is only one slave port).
 Sync messages are received via the slave port, and forwarded via master ports.

+The spanning tree is created by labeling nodes' interfaces (called `ports`) as either a master or a slave, with the :par:`slavePort` and :par:`masterPorts` parameters.
+Sync messages are sent on master ports, and received on slave ports.
+(Master nodes only have master ports, and slave nodes only slave ports.)

 ..
 The protocol has two distinct mechanisms: